xow/autotrader/SPEC.md

 - The bot should be able to retrieve live market data from BTCMarkets.
 - The bot should utilize a machine learning algorithm to predict optimal trades.
 - The bot should only make simulated trades, without executing actual trades.
+- The bot should support long-term autonomous training sessions that can run unattended for extended periods (e.g., overnight).
+- The bot should save training data and model state to persistent storage for resuming training sessions.
+- The bot should be able to load previously saved training data and continue training from where it left off.

 ## Design Overview